-Ghorepani is an interesting place with small shops and stalls for selling local products and craft.
+Ghorepani is an interesting place with small shops and stalls for selling local products and crafts.
 The town has two parts: one in a saddle and the other a few hundred feet lower.
 We stop at the higher part of the Ghorepani village that offers panoramic views of the surrounding mountains including Annapurna South and Nilgiri mountains.
-Since Ghorepani lies quite higher than our previous stop, we begin to feel the chilly weather especially in the evenings.
+Since Ghorepani lies quite higher than our previous stop, we begin to feel the chilly weather, especially in the evenings.
 Overnight at Ghorepani.

 Day 05: Ghorepani – Poon Hill – Tadapani [2700m/8,860 ft]: 6 – 7 hrs

-Today will be a special day because we conquer Poon Hill- an icon of Annapurna region.
+Today will be a special day because we conquer Poon Hill- an icon of the Annapurna region.
 To catch the magnificent splendor of sunrise over the Himalayas,

 we make an early morning climb along the steep trail to the viewpoint of Poon Hill (3200mtrs).
 Poon Hill (3,210m/10,529ft) is a great viewpoint from where we will be able to enjoy wonderful panoramic views of the Mustang part and Pokhara valleys including the closest views of more than 20 highest mountains including the close-up views of the Annapurna and Dhaulagiri ranges.
 The snowy peaks of the high mountains loom above and around us glowing in the morning light.
-After taking photos and having some coffee or tea or hot chocolate, we return back to Gorepani.
+After taking photos and having some coffee or tea or hot chocolate, we return back to Ghorepani.
 Upon breakfast, we head east and climb a nearby ridge.
 We descend through rhododendron forest, pass by spectacular waterfalls along the way and reach Tadapani for overnight.

 Day 06: Tadapani to Ghandruk [1940m/6360 ft]: 3 – 4 hrs